Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Optimization Problem Formulation

 Before solving the optimization problem, we now transform the problem into a form that is easier to handle.
-From Eq.~(\ref{jzEqT}), $\mathcal{T} $ equals $R_g\max_{n \in \mathcal{N}} \{T_n^{cmp} + T_n^{up}\}$.
+From Eq.~(\ref{jzEqT}), $\mathcal{T} $ equals $R_g\max_{n \in \mathcal{N}} \{T_n^{cmp} + T_n^{trans}\}$.
 Such max function in the above expression of $\mathcal{T} $ makes the minimization in~(\ref{equa:min}) hard to solve.
-To circumvent this difficulty, we introduce an auxiliary variable $T$, replace $\mathcal{T} $ by $R_g T$, and add an extra constraint $T_n^{cmp} + T_n^{up} \leq T$ for $n\in \mathcal{N}$.
+To circumvent this difficulty, we introduce an auxiliary variable $T$, replace $\mathcal{T} $ by $R_g T$, and add an extra constraint $T_n^{cmp} + T_n^{trans} \leq T$ for $n\in \mathcal{N}$.
 Then, the problem writes as follows:

 \textbf{Difficulty of solving problem (\ref{equa:min2})}.
-Since the formulation of $T_n^{up}$ and some constraints are not convex with respect to the optimization variables, problem (\ref{equa:min2}) is \mbox{non-convex}, which is typically difficult to solve.
-Consequently, we must explore other ways to transform this problem to make it solvable.
+Since the formulation of $T_n^{trans}$ and some constraints are non-convex with respect to the optimization variables, problem (\ref{equa:min2}) is \mbox{non-convex}, which is intractable.
+Thus, we must explore other ways to transform this problem to make it solvable.